SinxLinonZ/http-proxy/README.md

+# ***VERY IMPORTANT NOTICE***
+This repository is forked from https://github.com/http-party/node-http-proxy

+Modified for hooking websocket communications.

+For research use only.
+All copyrights reserved by http-party

 # node-http-proxy MODIFIED

-This module has been modified to be able to fork the websocket message while being forwarded.
+This module has been modified to be able to hook the websocket message while being forwarded.

 **DO NOT USE IF USING JupyterHub NORMALLY**